Architecture #8759

 As Benoît said, though, I don't see why this would warrant an independant git repo.
 If we're leaning anywhere, it would be merging all our git repos into one big monorepo (I'm not saying that's about to happen, just that we're not keen on making even more repos).
 Florian, do you know of a reason, or a "usual habit" that makes it more standard/understandable/easy for there to be a single package in a single repo?

-Updated by Alexis Mousset almost 5 years ago
+Updated by Alexis Mousset over 5 years ago

 Currently the agent package is much more modular and can be made "thin" by just setting the right variables in the Makefile, and the rudder-agent-thin doesn't exist anymore.